DBStirling/syde-webring/README.md

     { label: "Other", skills: ["Data", "Business", "VC", "IDK Yet!", "Other"], color: "#868686"  }
 ];
 ```
-5. **Make sure to:** *copy your skills directly* from the skill list, *update your colour* to match your primary skill group and *make your id number 1 greater* than the person before you.
+5. **Make sure to:** *copy your skills directly* from the skill list and *make sure your id number 1 greater* than the person before you.

 6. **Propose your changes**.
 If done in your browser, scroll down to the bottom.
 Below the file, add the following title 'Add [Your Full Name]', then click the green “Propose changes” button.
 If you're using a code editor, make sure to
 ```